apache/maven-site/content/markdown/faq-unoffical.md

 In addition, you may need to change the plugin configuration if you are not using plugin defaults for their files/directories.

-### Where is the source code?
-I couldn't seem to find a link anywhere on the Maven site.

-The source code can be found in subversion: [http://svn.apache.org/repos/asf/maven/components/trunk].

-For more information, see [Building Maven](http://maven.apache.org/guides/development/guide-building-m2.html)

 ### Why does Maven compile my test classes but doesn't run them?